sarahforzley/universal-docs/getting-started/docker.md

 ## Tags

-We publish the following tags to Docker Hub.
+We publish the following tags to Docker Hub:

 * latest - Current version using Ubuntu LTS
 * 4.x-preview-modules - Nightly build of version 4 using Ubuntu LTS and select AZ modules